AndroidPillars/SQL/README.md

 ## Aggregation Function

 - SQL provides a variety of Aggregation Function.
-- The main idea of aggregate function is to take multiple inputs and return a single o/p.
+- The main idea of aggregate function is to take multiple inputs and return a single output.
-- The most common aggregate functions are listed below,
+- The most common aggregate functions are AVG(), COUNT(), MAX(), MIN() and SUM().
 - AVG() -> Returns a Average Value.
 - COUNT() -> Returns a number of Values.
 - MAX() -> Returns a maximum Value.